michel-kraemer/actson-rs/README.md

 On the other hand, if you require scalability and your input files can be of arbitrary size, or if you want to parse JSON asynchronously, use Actson.

 The aim of this section is not to make one parser appear better than the other.
-Actson and Serde JSON are two very distinct libraries that each have their advantages and disadvantages.
+Actson and Serde JSON are two very distinct libraries that each have advantages and disadvantages.
 The following table may help you decide whether you require Actson or if you should prefer Serde JSON:

 | Actson | Serde JSON |
 |--------|------------|